mnowotnik/fovris/README.md

 Notice:

 Every variable in a operator (or any other function predicate) must be also present in a safe literal within the body of a rule.
-Safe literals define queries that yields finite set of facts.
+Safe literals define queries that yield finite sets of facts.

 ## External literals